President Obama will nominate Sen. John Kerry, D-Mass., to be secretary of State, sources tell ABC News.

-If Sen. John Kerry becomes the next secretary of State or Defense, he will likely raise climate change to a top-tier priority in either agency.
+If Sen. John Kerry becomes the next secretary of State, he will likely raise climate change to a top-tier priority in either agency.

 “No senator since Al Gore knows as much about the science and diplomacy of climate change as Kerry,” said David Goldwyn, an international energy consultant who served as Clinton’s special envoy and coordinator for international energy affairs.
 “He would not only put climate change in the top five issues he raises with every country, but he would probably rethink our entire diplomatic approach to the issue.”